bluemountainbookstore/bluemountainbookstore.github.io/links.md

   feature: exterior_right.jpg
 ---

 [LG Brewskis](https://www.facebook.com/pages/LG-Brewskis/202717269745877) is the local pub.
-They host the only public pool table within a 15 mile radius.
+They host the only public pool table within a 15-mile radius.

 [The City of Union Chamber of Commerce](https://www.facebook.com/pages/City-of-Union-OR-Chamber-of-Commerce/199610620135779) has a long name.